The Giant Who Had No Heart in His Body

-The Giant Who Had No Heart in His Body is a Norwegian fairy tale collected by Asbjørnsen and Moe.
+The Giant Who Had No Heart in His Body (Norwegian: Jetten uten hjerte) is a Norwegian fairy tale collected by Asbjørnsen and Moe.

 George MacDonald retold it as "The Giant's Heart" in Adela Cathcart.
-A version of the tale also appears in A Book of Giants by Ruth Manning-Sanders.
+A version of the tale also appears in The Pink Fairy Book by Andrew Lang and in A Book of Giants by Ruth Manning-Sanders.

 Synopsis

 A king had seven sons, and when the other six went off to find brides, he kept the youngest with him because he could not bear to be parted from them all.
 They were supposed to bring back a bride for him, as well, but they found a king with six daughters and wooed them, forgetting their brother.
 But when they returned, they passed too close to a giant's castle, and he turned them all, both princes and princesses, to stone in a fit of rage.

 When they did not return, the king, their father, tried to prevent the youngest brother from following, but he went.
 On the way, he gave food to a starving raven, helped a salmon back into the river, and gave a starving wolf his horse to eat.
 The wolf let the prince ride on him, instead, and showed him the giant's castle, telling him to go inside.
 The prince was reluctant fearing the wrath of the giant, but the wolf persuaded the prince to enter the castle, for there he would encounter not the giant, but the princess the giant kept prisoner.